solidjs/solid/documentation/guides/getting-started.md

 ### 2. Vanishing Components

 It's hard enough to structure your components without taking updates into consideration.
-Solid updates completely independent of the components.
+Solid updates are completely independent of the components.
 Component functions are called once and then cease to exist.
 Components exists to organize your code and not much else.

 ### 3. Read/Write segregation